ajithyaasaf/smartbuilder1/replit.md

 - Environment variables support

 ## Changelog
-- January 25, 2025: Updated About page "View Our Services" button to show brand color by default instead of only on hover
+- January 25, 2025: Updated About and Services page buttons to show brand color by default instead of only on hover
 - January 25, 2025: Restored all GSAP animations across all pages while optimizing navigation performance (50ms timeouts)
 - January 25, 2025: Successfully completed migration from Replit Agent to standard Replit environment
 - January 25, 2025: Fixed Footer buttons with proper click handlers for phone and contact functionality